EstevesX10/Lung-Cancer-Classification-with-CT-Scans/Lung Cancer Image Detection/PyLIDC.md

 ### [Scan Class] Attributes

-According to the Documentation an instance of the [Scan](https://pylidc.github.io/scan.html) contains the following attributes:
+According to the Documentation an instance of the [Scan](https://pylidc.github.io/scan.html) contains the following Attributes:

 <table width="100%" border="1" cellpadding="5">
   <tr>